 SSH Risk Assessment is an assessment service that addresses this need to have more information around the use of SSH and key-based authentication within your organization.
-It leverages our in-depth technology expertise, our custom-developed scanning and reporting software and our wide-ranging experience with thousands of customers to provide a service that is fast, efficient, and effective.
+It leverages our in-depth technology expertise, our industry leading IP, our custom-developed scanning and reporting software, and our wide-ranging experience with thousands of customers, to provide a service that is fast, efficient, and effective.
 You also get actionable information that helps convince higher management that addressing the issue is a priority.

-- Fast - Completed in 5 days and requires only a few hours of your staff time.
+- Fast - Completed in a few days and requires only a few hours of your staff time.

 - Non-invasive - Our tools do not require software agents to be installed and do not make any changes on your hosts.
 No private keys are collected or moved.

-- Comprehensive - You get an analysis of the most significant risks including compelling visualizations of trust relationships.
+- Comprehensive - You get an analysis of the most significant risks including compelling visualizations of trust relationships and compliance roadblocks.

 - Prioritized - We tell you what to focus on first and why.